paulwxyz/paulw.xyz/README.md

 ## Page Categorization
 The home page or the index page solely acts as a gateway to all the other pages on the site.
 The accessible pages are categorized on a need-based system.
-Since I currently do not have multiple pages, I have them all under one single directory.
+Since I currently do not have multiple pages, I have them all under a single directory.

-As with other typical static webpages, the `stylesheet/` directory contains the CSS files and the `scripts/` directory contains the JS files.

 ## Design Principles
 The goal of my home page's design is to keep this minimal.
 There is no need for unnecessary content to waste people's time.
 The rule is simple: only waste one's time if they willingly do so.